lucasjoliveau/doc/fr/developer/reference/frontend/services.md

 Some services need to provide an asynchronous API.
-For example, the `rpc` service is an asynchronous function, or the `orm` service provides a set of functions to call the Odoo server.
+For example, the `rpc` service is an asynchronous function, or the `orm` service provides a set of functions to call the Konvergo ERP server.

 In that case, it is possible for components that use a service to be destroyed before the end of an asynchronous function call.
 Most of the time, the